-From the Lab: the Energy Transition Needs Perovskite PV and Alternative Storage
+From the Lab: The Energy Transition Needs Perovskite PV and Alternative Storage

 Beyond a single energy storage solution

-Photovoltaics aren’t the only technology that researchers aim to diversify.
+Photovoltaic technology isn't the only domain that researchers aim to diversify.
 Energy storage technology is expanding rapidly and will become increasingly important for balancing demand variability on the grid, particularly as the industry sees wider adoption of electric vehicles and distributed resources.

-To date, lithium-ion (Li-ion) batteries are responsible for expanding storage penetration, through electric vehicles, residential and other smaller-scale needs.
-But Li-ion batteries are limited by an average four-hour duration capacity and pose lifecycle and sustainability challenges.
-They also require finite, rare Earth elements such as cobalt, nickel and graphite, all of which are procured through mining processes with environmental and health consequences.
+To date, lithium-ion batteries are responsible for expanding storage penetration through electric vehicles, residential deployments and other smaller-scale needs.
+But lithium-ion batteries are limited by an average four-hour duration capacity and pose life-cycle and sustainability challenges.
+They also require finite rare-earth elements such as cobalt, nickel and graphite, all of which are procured through mining processes that have significant environmental and health consequences.

-To diversify the sector, researchers and startups at GCxN are testing and piloting long duration, organic flow batteries and hybrid solar-thermal PV systems.
+To diversify the sector, researchers and startups at GCxN are testing and piloting long-duration, organic flow batteries and hybrid solar-thermal PV systems.
 Organic compound-based redox flow batteries deliver a higher operating voltage and three to four times the energy density of traditional systems.
 Hybrid solar-thermal systems snap to the back of panels to cool the solar array — improving panel efficiency by as much as 25 percent — and stores would-be “waste heat” as energy to generate power-on-demand.
 Both technologies tackle the storage industry’s ongoing challenge: to store power cost-effectively and sustainably.

-But just like perovskites, alternative storage technologies face the infamous “Valley of Death," and must reduce risk quickly in order to attract interest from prospective investors.
-Significant research capabilities to test technologies and reduce risk, and a robust network of experts to pilot projects and demonstrate scalability, are crucial components along a startup’s journey to market.
+But just like perovskites, alternative storage technologies face the infamous “valley of death" and must reduce risk quickly in order to attract interest from prospective investors.
+Significant research capabilities to test technologies and reduce risk, as well as a robust network of experts to pilot projects and demonstrate scalability, are crucial components along a startup’s journey to market.

 Expanding our arsenal of technologies for the energy transition

-The bottom line is this: the energy industry will eventually max out how much it can lower costs and improve efficiencies of the existing resources we rely on today.
+The bottom line is this: The energy industry will eventually max out how much it can lower costs and improve efficiencies of the existing resources we rely on today.

-Yes, cleantech innovators face an uphill challenge to first get to market, and then successfully compete with incumbent technologies.
+Yes, cleantech innovators face an uphill challenge first to get to market and then to successfully compete with incumbent technologies.
 But when they do, the impact is substantial.
-Perovskites, organic flow batteries and hybrid solar-thermal photovoltaic systems have the potential to function as entirely new markets, ripe with investment opportunities and real-world impact.
+Perovskites, organic flow batteries and hybrid solar-thermal photovoltaic systems have the potential to function as entirely new markets, rife with investment opportunities and real-world impact.